 Under the direction of the Municipal Clerk/Election Official, election workers shall review the ballot return envelopes (including questioned ballot envelopes).
-The review of ballot return envelopes may commence upon receipt and shall commence no later than the day after Election Day, provided that no ballot shall be tabulated such that it would generate any election results until after 8:00 p.m. on Election Day.
+The review of ballot return envelopes may commence upon receipt, provided that no ballot shall be tabulated such that it would generate any election results until after 8:00 p.m. on Election Day.
 The review of ballot return envelopes shall continue daily until completed.